mroot: Smallest square root of matrix

 method

-"chol" to use pivoted choloeski decompositon, which is fast but tends to over-estimate rank. "svd" to use singular value decomposition, which is slow, but is the most accurate way to estimate rank.
+"chol" to use pivoted Cholesky decompositon, which is fast but tends to over-estimate rank. "svd" to use singular value decomposition, which is slower, but is the most accurate way to estimate rank.

 Details

-The function uses SVD, or a pivoted Choleski routine.
-It is primarily of use for turning penalized regression problems into ordinary regression problems.
+The function is primarily of use for turning penalized regression problems into ordinary regression problems.
+Given that A is positive semi-definite the SVD option actually uses a symmetric eigen routine, which gives the same result more efficiently.

 Value